Physical Therapy for Greater Trochanteric Pain Syndrome / Gluteal Tendinopathy / Hip Bursitis

 Middle-aged women (especially between ages 40–60)

-Women are up to 4 times more likely to develop GTPS than men.
+Women are up to 4 times more likely to develop GTPS than men, according to this article.

 People with weak hip muscles

-Particularly weakness in the gluteus medius and minimus (hip abductors), which can lead to increased strain on tendons and bursae.
+Weakness in the gluteus medius and minimus (hip abductors and hip rotators) can lead to increased strain on the gluteal tendons and bursae, according to this study.

 Individuals with leg length discrepancy

-Unequal leg lengths can change the way weight is distributed through the hip during walking or standing.
+Unequal leg lengths can increase strain on the lateral hip during walking or standing, contributing to GTPS.

 People with gait abnormalities